 As founding member of the work group Communal Development Policy in Baden-Württemberg and with her commitment to implement administrative structures and processes for sustainability in local governments, she links global and local activities and brings together business and public administration on both the strategic and operational level.

 Christof Hoyler studied Cultural Anthropology and Rural Development in Germany, Portugal and Spain.
 His occupational career was shaped since 1994 by humanitarian aid missions to African conflict areas such as the Angolan civil war, the Great Lake region conflicts and the Sahel food crisis.
-Since mostly a decade his missions are focused on best development practice for green economy, capacity building, professional training and investor relations with African stakeholders.
+Since mostly a decade his missions are focused on best development practice for private sector development, green economy, capacity building, professional training and investor relations with African stakeholders.